megaoptim/rapid-cache/readme.txt

 = Where can i find more details or guides about the plugin? =

-We have a <a href="https://github.com/megaoptim/rapid-cache-kb">Knowledge Base</a> page with gudes and some more FAQs
+We have a <a href="https://github.com/megaoptim/rapid-cache/wiki">Wiki page</a> page with gudes and some more FAQs

+= Does this plugin provides developer hooks ? =

+Sure.
+Read our <a href="https://github.com/megaoptim/rapid-cache/wiki/Developer-Hooks">Developer Hooks</a> guide

 = What happens if a user logs in?
 Are cache files used then? =